actility/device-catalog/template/sample-vendor/drivers/README.md

     }
 ```

-##### encodeDownlink/extractPoints error example
+##### encodeDownlink error example

-The error example used to test `encodeDownlink`/`extractPoints` function is an object represented by the following json-schema:
+The error example used to test `encodeDownlink` function is an object represented by the following json-schema:

 ```json
 "description": {